catamphetamine/react-styling/README.md

 },
 ```

 Maybe I could also write a webpack loader to perform text-to-json conversion at compile time as opposed to run time.
+If anyone needs that at all.

-### Developing
+### Development

 If you'd like to start working on this project you'll need to install some global stuff